 The principle behind the technology is simple.
 It records every aspect of your golf swing through the gizmo.
 The high-powered computing technology crunches up the information and measurements.
 The analyzer then compares this with a perfect swing.

 But it is also a learning tool.
 Once all this information has been put together and compared to the perfect swing you get the results.
 They come in a form which you can easily understand and with suggestions about how you can improve.

 One golf swing analyzer which I would recommend would be the:

-This swing analyzer has sensors which fit onto each club in your golf set.
-They automatically log and analyze every shot you make.
+This swing analyzer fits on your glove and automatically logs and analyzes every shot you make.
 You will know exactly how far your ball has gone and what you can do to make it better.

 To access this information, you will need to have your phone with you when you are playing.
 There is a free mobile app to let you do this.

 - Lots of useful instruction videos as well as tips

 - Great alternative to more expensive swing analysis tech

 - Set up and calibration is a bit fiddly.